noelvissers/nusynths-midictrl/README.md

 Open the project in [Visual Studio Code](https://code.visualstudio.com/) with the [PlatformIO](https://platformio.org/) extension installed.

+This code uses a custom board file that can be found in the .boards folder.
+This file should be placed in the `.platformio\platforms\atmelsam\boards` folder.

-This source code uses a custom variant.cpp/.h that is not included in this repository (yet).
-It is the mkrzero variant with Serial1 definition removed, so a custom Serial1 can be defined in the source code.
-This is needed since MIDI (RX) is routed to PA22 instead of PB23.
+This code uses a custom variant.cpp/.h file that can be found in the .variants folder.
+This folder (mkrzero_nu_midictrl) should be placed in the `.platformio\packages\framework-arduino-samd\variants\mkrzero_nu_midictrl` folder.
+This variant is needed since a custom Serial1 is defined, since MIDI (RX) is routed to PA22 instead of PB23.

 ## Dependencies